interstar/MTC-CLJ/README.md

 `@` is not problematic so you can write `+ @email` to pull all email context items to the front.

+As well as pulling items that match a pattern to the front of the queue, you can also push them back.

+Sequences of the character `-` is used to push items back.

+For example :

+`-- PATTERN` finds all items matching PATTERN and puts them starting 10 back.

+`--- PATTERN` does the same but pushes all matches 50 items back.

+`---- PATTERN` pushes 500.

+NB : if you have some matches further back in the queue these will actually be pulled forward.

+The typical usage of this pushing mechanism is when you are working on a project but know that for some reason you are currently blocked on it.
+For example, waiting for someone else's input.

+You don't want to forget the project, but you know you must put it out of the way for the moment and concentrate on items not related to the project.

+Remember that the point of MTC is not to treat you like an idiot.
+MTC assumes you know *roughly* what you need to be doing and what's important.
+It's to allow you to keep the details of those projects in a way which is easy to access when needed (by pulling forwards) and easy to forget about when not needed (by pushing backwards).

+#### Editing Items

+Items are short.
+Typically only about 5 to 10 words.
+So it's rare you need to edit them.
+Just delete and rewrite.

+But occassionally it *is* useful to extend an item with a bit of extra information.

+Eg. you want to turn

+     Call Steve

+into

+     Call Steve on 04324 73873

+Do this with the `e` command.
+Ie. `e on 04324 73873` will append the string to the next item.

+#### Showing the Queue

-MTC discourages you looking at the list entirely.
+MTC discourages you looking at the queue entirely.
 But sometimes you need to, so we have the command `l` to list all items.

-As with the defer command, list also has local veriants.
+As with the defer and push commands, list also has variants.

 `l` shows the list of all items in the queue